Energizer Holdings, Inc. (ENR) CEO Alan Hoskins on Q4 2020 Results - Earnings Call Transcript

 Alan Hoskins

 Yes, I was going to say, Robert, we look at that on a regular basis, and we look at any number of factors to assess whether pricing is warranted in the market.
 At this stage, we don't feel it is, although we will continue to monitor that.
-But from an overall pricing standpoint, we're actually seeing globally that the current pricing environment remains stable at retail.
+But from an overall pricing standpoint, we're actually seeing globally that the current pricing environment remains favorable at retail.
 And from a cost to retailers at this point, we feel that we're in a pretty good place.
-We're going to take a first pass as would be expected by our retail partners to eliminate any efficiencies and costs in our own out earlier in the prepared remarks.
+We're going to take a first pass as would be expected by our retail partners to eliminate any efficiencies and costs in our own business, which is what Mark laid out earlier in the prepared remarks.

 Operator